Projective cases for the restriction of the oscillator representation to dual pairs of type I: Generalities

-The duality correspondence gives an explicit description of $\theta(\sigma)$ in some specific cases.
-By compacity of $G$, we know that $\theta(\sigma)$ is a highest weight module, and we denote its highest weight by $\tau$.
-We use, as before, $E_{\tau}$ to denote the irreducible $\mathfrak{g}'$-module with highest weight $\tau$.
-Note that $\tau$ is also a dominant weight for $\mathfrak{k}'$, the Lie algebra of a maximal compact subgroup $K'$ of $G'$, so $\tau$ is also the highest weight of a finite dimensional representation of $\mathfrak{k}'$: we write $F_{\tau}$ for the irreducible $\mathfrak{k}'$-module with highest weight $\tau$.
-In most cases, the duality correspondence does not give us the highest weight $\tau$ directly from $\sigma$, but it produces a lowest weight $\tau'$ related to $\tau$.
+The duality correspondence gives an explicit description of $\theta(\sigma)$.
+By compactness of $G$, $\theta(\sigma)$ is a highest weight module, and we denote its highest weight by $\tau$.
+We write $E_{\tau}$ for the irreducible $\mathfrak{g}'$-module with highest weight $\tau$.
+Note that $\tau$ is also a dominant weight for $\mathfrak{k}'$, so $\tau$ is also the highest weight of a finite dimensional representation of $\mathfrak{k}'$.
+We use $F_{\tau}$ for the irreducible $\mathfrak{k}'$-module with highest weight $\tau$.
+We list now the duality correspondence for the pairs of type I. The correspondence, originally due to Kashiwara and Vergne \cite{vergne}, can be found with more details in \cite{adams}.

-We give here the correspondence for the two cases that we use.
-This correspondence can be found with more details in \cite{adams} and is originally due to Kashiwara and Vergne \cite{vergne}.